 The fire department was established in 1906, with 3 companies being created.
 The first fire chief was Chief McGraw.
 The No. 1 Company was built in 1906 on Ridgewood Avenue, with Isaac Hartung elected Captain and Ed Hamburg elected Lieutenant.
 No. 2 Company was built in 1907 on Amherst Avenue, with Horten Penrose elected Captain and R.F.
 Enzian elected Lieutenant.
 The No. 3 Company was built in 1916 on Perry Highway.

 The police department was established in 1905 after West View’s incorporation.
-The borough hired 6 different officers in its first 10 years.
+The borough hired 6 different police officers in its first 10 years.

-One of the officers hired was William H. Quigley, who eventually became the first Chief of Police.
-Chief Quigley was the first and only West View officer to die in the line of duty.
+One of the officers hired was William H. Quigley, who eventually became Chief of Police.
+Chief Quigley was the first and only West View police officer to die in the line of duty.
 On May 23, 1927, Quigley was pursuing a stolen truck on his motorcycle.
 The truck stopped suddenly, and Quigley struck the vehicle.
 He died from his injuries four days later.

 Resolution #161 passed in honor of Chief Quigley